kirill-grouchnikov/substance/www/docs/faq.md

 **Is it possible to backport Substance to run on earlier releases of Java?**

 This is probably not worth it.
 A lot of UI related bugs were fixed at the JDK level since Substance started out in 2005.
-At one point tools such as [Retrotranslator](http://retrotranslator.sourceforge.net/) and [Retroweaver](http://retroweaver.sourceforge.net/) were around, but they did not support the Java 5/6 classes and functions that Substance is using.
+At one point tools such as [Retrotranslator](http://retrotranslator.sourceforge.net/) and [Retroweaver](http://retroweaver.sourceforge.net/) were around, but they did not support the newer classes and methods that Substance is using.
 Things might have changed since then.
 Go crazy.

 **I like some of the features, but the jar size is too big.
 How can i get a smaller runnable?**

 In short - if you like the features, you pay the price.
 In long - you have a number of options:

 * Use lite version (available from release 2.2).
 It's about 510KB less.
-Note that this option will be going away soon (probably in 7.1)
+Note that this option will be going away soon (probably in 2018).
 * Use [Proguard](https://sourceforge.net/projects/proguard/) or other similar tools.
 Note that if you use this option, the stack traces of Substance defects probably will not contain line numbers.
 This may make it very difficult to reproduce and fix the defect.
 * Set `compiler.debug` property to `off`.
 The result is the same as in the above option.
 * Use code obfuscators.
 Almost all classes and all non-private methods will need to have their names preserved.